 - a UK company involved in a cross border merger

 The UK’s exit from the EU will not affect how most UK companies report information to Companies House.

-Delivering the deal negotiated with the EU remains the UK Government’s top priority.
+Delivering the deal negotiated with the EU remains the UK government’s top priority.
 This has not changed.
-However, the UK Government must prepare for every eventuality, including a no deal scenario.
-For 2 years, it has been implementing a significant programme of work to ensure that the UK is prepared to leave the EU at 11pm on 29 March 2019 (exit day).
+However, the UK government must prepare for every eventuality, including a no deal scenario.
+For 2 years, it has been implementing a significant programme of work to ensure that the UK is prepared to leave the EU on exit day.

 We are taking all possible steps to provide continuity for our customers.
 This includes updating our guidance, services and forms to reflect these changes.

 Until a withdrawal agreement exists between the UK and the EU, we will continue to plan for no deal scenarios.